 The English-language Master of Arts in Development Economics is jointly offered by the Department of Economics (Faculty of Economic Sciences) and the Department of Agricultural Economics and Rural Development (Faculty of Agricultural Sciences).
 It builds on the successful Master of Arts in International Economics and Master of Arts in Agribusiness; these programmes already had a strong specialization in development issues.
 This research-oriented master programme now offers a comprehensive four semester programme dedicated solely to the study of development economics issues.
-Its wide course offerings, one semester stay abroad, master thesis and specialization in agricultural economics or economics will enable students to analyse current issues in development economics and prepare them for careers in research or policy.

 Suitable candidates may be invited to a selection interview, if not already admitted based on their application material alone.
-This interview will be held online (skype) in case of international applicant.
+This interview will be held online (skype) in case of international applicants.
 German residents will be scheduled during the so-called "application day" and have to appear in person.
 The admission committee will inform the applicants of the selection process results in writing.

 The Master's Programme in Development Economics is four semesters in length during which 120 ECTS are required.
 It is divided into the course phase and the master's thesis.
 There are four modules (24 credits) of compulsory modules in development economics and methods.
 Students can then specialize in agricultural economics or economics, each requiring a further 12 credits (two modules) of compulsory courses in the field of specialization.
 Then students can choose another 36 credits (six modules) in development or agricultural economics from a wide variety of course offerings, of which one course (6 credits) has to be a seminar.
 Three modules can then be chosen freely also among other subjects and the master's thesis completes the programme (in practice compulsory, specialization, and elective modules will be taken simultaneously).